jmlb23/saif/README.md

-# Script to parse excel and output android values
+# Script to parse excel and output android xml string resources